As9xm/ifeellost/README.md

+# Name
+- ifeellost

-# ifeellost
+  # Abilities
-a CLI tool, help you to search for what you need, quick, easy
+  - can search faster and show the URL
+  - have limit about search results